makoto-developer/makoto-developer/README.md

-## Hello
+# Introduction

-I'm a freelance Web Applicaiton Developer.
+I work as a freelance programmer.
+Rakuten Inc. ex-employee.